ubccr/xdmod/docs/cloud.md

 - VM Size: Memory
   - A categorization of sessions into discrete groups based on the amount of memory reserved by each VM.
 - Domain
-  - A domain is a high-level container for projects, users and groups in Open Stack
+  - A domain is a high-level container for projects, users and groups in Open Stack.
 - Submission Venue
   - The venue that a job or cloud instance was initiated from.